Mexican Car Insurance: Everything You Need To Know

 As well, if you are under the age of 21 or over the age of 80, expect to pay more than someone who falls somewhere in between since you are considered higher risk.

 In the U.S. and Canada, vehicle owners are usually most concerned about bodily injury, property damage, and theft, in that order.
-However, in Mexico car owners concerns are prioritized differently, as they worry first about theft and partial theft, bodily injury, fatality limits, and lastly property damage.
-Covering property damage and theft compromises a good portion of your policies premium.
+However, in Mexico, car owners’ concerns are prioritized differently, as they worry first about theft and partial theft, bodily injury, fatality limits, and lastly, property damage.
+Covering property damage and theft compromises a good portion of your policy’s premium.

-Also, be aware that if you undervalue your vehicle when purchasing your policy and you get in an accident, any Mexican insurance company has the right to legally assess a penalty.
-In order to avoid this situation you are generally required to insure at least 80% of your vehicles value.
+Also, be aware that if you undervalue your vehicle when purchasing your policy and get in an accident, any Mexican insurance company has the right to assess a penalty legally.
+In order to avoid this situation, you are generally required to insure at least 80% of your vehicle’s value.

 Insuring A Rental Car In Mexico

 Even if you think you are covered by your credit card company or your current policy, this is simply not the case.
-You may be covered for collision damage, but you won’t be covered for the required TPL.
+You may be covered for collision damage but won’t be covered for the required TPL.

 Filing A Claim With Mexican Car Insurance